 If you're flying all the way to Boracay, chances are you’re already dreaming about the powdery white beaches, sparkling turquoise waters, and epic sunsets.
-But there’s one more thing no trip to this tropical island is complete without it: Boracay’s legendary mango shake.
+But there’s one more thing no trip to this tropical island is complete without: Boracay’s legendary mango shake.

-In fact, as soon as we landed at Kalibo Airport, we immediately heard people talking about “mango shakes”—in English, Chinese, Korean—you name it!
+In fact, as soon as we landed at Kalibo Airport, we heard people talking about “mango shakes”—in English, Chinese, Korean—you name it.

-Even before our trip, nearly every travel blog or itinerary we read recommended the same thing over and over again: don’t leave Boracay without having a mango shake.
+Even before our trip, nearly every travel blog or itinerary we came across echoed the same advice: don’t leave Boracay without trying a mango shake.

-Turns out, the secret lies in the local mangoes themselves.
-Unlike the sweeter varieties common elsewhere, Boracay’s mangoes are known for their tangy flavor.
-This slight tartness, combined with just the right amount of sweetness, creates a perfectly refreshing smoothie—especially when blended with milk for a creamy, silky texture.
+As it turns out, the secret lies in the local mangoes themselves.
+Unlike the sweeter varieties found elsewhere, Boracay’s mangoes are known for their naturally tangy flavor.
+This gentle tartness, balanced with just the right amount of sweetness, makes for an exceptionally refreshing drink—especially when blended with milk for a creamy, silky texture.

-In this installment of our Boracay travel series, we’re putting four of the island’s most popular mango shake spots to the test, letting them battle it out in the ultimate shake showdown.
+In this installment of our Boracay travel series, we’re putting four of the island’s most popular mango shake spots to the test and letting them go head-to-head in the ultimate shake showdown.

 Our contenders:

-Already tried one (or all) of these?
-Let us know your favorite in the comments!
+Already tried one—or maybe all—of these?
+Let us know your favorite in the comments.

 Let the mango shake face-off begin: